mini-software/MiniExcel/docs/README.md

 ## Release  Notes

+### 0.4.0
+- Support create CSV file or stream by SaveAs

 ### 0.3.0
 - Support SaveAs by IEnumerable of DapperRow and IDictionary<string,object>
 - Support dynamic query timespan style format mapping to timespan type.